 Whistler, Canada

 "March Madness" is a phrase we've often heard the locals use to describe the start of the spring snowfall across Whistler.
-It’s a month that promises some of the heaviest snowfalls of the year (1.5m on average) and the temperatures ensure good snow from top to bottom.
-Longer days also offer more time to play in all the fresh powder.
-From 22 February, the lifts stay open for an extra 30 minutes, shutting at 4:30pm.
+It’s a month that promises some of the heaviest snowfall of the year (averaging between 1.5-2.5m), and the temperatures ensure good snow from top to bottom.
+Longer days also offer more time to explore all the fresh powder.
+From late February, the lifts stay open for an extra 30 minutes, shutting at 4pm.

-The mountain may be cold enough to hold the snow, but back down at the base, Whistler Village welcomes the return of the patio season.
-I'm not talking about huddling up and jostling for space around the outdoor firepit, I'm referring to sunny afternoons out on the terraces of GLC, Merlin’s and Dusty’s, tearing off your ski jacket, grabbing a refreshing drink, clinking glasses and toasting to an epic day's skiing.
-There's the added bonus of evening out that goggle tan in the warm rays of the afternoon sun.
+The mountain is cold enough to hold the snow, but back down at the base, Whistler Village welcomes the return of the patio season.
+I'm not talking about huddling up and jostling for space around the outdoor firepit, I'm referring to sunny afternoons out on the terraces of GLC, Merlin’s, and Dusty’s, hanging up your ski jacket, grabbing a refreshing drink, clinking glasses and toasting to a great day of skiing.
+Plus, there's the added bonus of fixing that goggle tan in the warm rays of the afternoon sun.

 What our customers say about Whistler